jgosmann/adventures/content/posts/190608-ettaler-manndl-notkarspitze/index.md

 thought.

 Anyways it was a challenging, but great hike.
 It took us about 8:20h of walking time.
 We ascended a total of 2075m and descended 2225m.
-That is much more that I have done in a single day in a long time.
+That is much more than I have done in a single day in a long time.